 - Have a medical condition that the SSA considers a disability

-- Unable to work because of that medical condition, which is expected to last 12 months or more
+- Unable to work because of that medical condition, which should last 12 months or more

 You must have a certain number of “work credits” to qualify for the work portion of SSD.
-For most people, the minimum work credits are 40 overall with 20 being earned within the last 10 years before you became disabled.
-If you are a younger worker, you may be able to qualify with fewer credits.
+For most people, the minimum work credits are 40 overall, with 20 being earned within the last 10 years before you became disabled.
+If you are a younger worker, you may be eligible with fewer credits.

-The way credits are earned has changed throughout the years but currently, you can earn up to four credits per year if you’re working and paying Social Security taxes.
+The way workers earn credits has changed throughout the years, but currently, you can earn up to four credits per year if you’re working and paying Social Security taxes.
 If you’ve worked a significant portion of your lifetime, chances are good that you’ve earned enough credits to meet the minimum for benefits.

 Getting Approved if You Qualify

-Although the qualifications sound pretty simple, actually getting approved is another story.
-When you submit your application, the SSA uses a specific determination process when going over your file.
+Although the qualifications seem straightforward, actually getting approved is another matter.
+When you submit your application, the SSA uses a specific review process to determine your eligibility.

 Determining Substantial Gainful Activity (SGA)